12 April 2016

 Lucie Russell, Director of Campaigns and Media at UK charity YoungMinds says: “This report shows that young people who are struggling may be more likely to drink alcohol than those who are feeling contented and happy.
 With the festive season approaching it is important that we acknowledge that for some young people this can be an emotionally difficult time of year.
 It can bring on feelings of isolation and loneliness as well as social pressure to conform, party and have a drink or two.

 “It is important that children and young people who are struggling are supported by those around them, peers, parents and carers as well as professionals to navigate choices around alcohol and their wellbeing.
 Our helpline for parents who are worried about a child or young person is free to call and can offer advice and support for parents and carers.”

-For information and advice on talking to your child about alcohol go to Drinkaware.co.uk/underagedrinking
+More information and advice on talking to your child about alcohol.

-Parents worried about a child or young person can get free advice and support at the YoungMinds Parents Helpline on 0808 802 5544.
-For more information visit www.youngminds.org.uk
+Parents worried about a child or young person can get free advice and support from YoungMinds or contact their helpline on 0808 802 5544.

 Between 17th November and 10th December 2014, Ipsos MORI conducted a quota survey among a representative sample of UK residents, including:

 - 754 young people aged between 10 and 17.